-Women are particularly at a high risk.
+Women are at particularly at high risk.
 “Unfortunately, it is very common,” Josh Axe, DNM, DC, CNS, tells MyDomaine.
 “Estimates on the number of women who have a hormonal imbalance are as high as 80%.”

 Thankfully, there is a way to improve your health without resorting to synthetic treatments.
 “I live by the philosophy that food is medicine, and the good news is that some relatively simple dietary changes and lifestyle factors can go a long way in correcting hormone imbalances,” he says.
-He notes that you shouldn’t forgo treatments for medically-diagnosed hormone imbalances, but “that doesn’t mean that some of these natural solutions couldn’t still dramatically improve your health.”

-MYDOMAINE: What are the most common signs of hormone imbalance?
+What are the most common signs of hormone imbalance?

 SARA GOTTFRIED: When your hormones are in balance, neither too high nor too low, you look and feel your best.
 But when they are imbalanced, you may feel miserable, with a range of symptoms, including fatigue, sugar cravings, weight-loss resistance, bloating, belly fat, trouble sleeping, anxiety or irritability, and constant stress.
 You won’t truly know if your hormones are to blame for your symptoms until you get some basic blood work done.
 Record your symptoms and check in with your physician.